 Nevertheless, as of this year, that has changed because I had the chance to revisit my hometown after 10 long years!
 I learned more about the new infrastructures, tours, and so much more — it actually surprised me to see that my little hometown wasn’t exactly the same old simple home that I knew.
 Still and the same, I can assure you that no matter the changes, Batanes’ beauty will forever remain.

-Now without further ado, let me give you an idea on the activities that you can do when you’re in these islands for, let’s say, 5 days!
+Now without further ado, let me give you a Batanes itinerary guide that you can do when you’re on these islands for, let’s say, 5 days!
 Rest assured, you can tweak it around depending on the length of your stay.
 Enjoy!

-- Small and nearer to Taiwan than the Philippines.
+- Nearer to Taiwan than the Philippines.
 It is comprised of 10 islands but with only 3 inhabited ones, namely: Batan, Sabtang, & Itbayat — with Batan being the main island and the most populated one given its 6 districts (one of which is Basco, the provincial ‘capital’ in which I grew up in.)